Dyme

 City Guide

 Most visitors do not need a car in New York City.
 The subway runs 24/7, and together with buses, ferries, taxis, and walkable streets, it connects most major destinations across the five boroughs, including major attractions, neighborhoods, and airport transit links.
-Driving in NYC adds cost and stress without adding convenience for the vast majority of trips.
+Driving in NYC adds cost and stress, with parking averaging $40 to $60 per day in Midtown Manhattan and traffic that can turn a 2-mile trip into a 45-minute ordeal.

 In this guide

-1. 1.When you might need a car in New York
+1. 1.When you might need a car in NYC

 2. 2.When you definitely don't need a car